RandomSearch18/notebook/docs/guides/dev-tools-with-winget.md

 ### Advantages of installing with WinGet

-- OS integration as standard, e.g. adding to PATH, registering as a file handler, etc.
+- Automatically does as much OS integration as possible, e.g. adding executables to PATH, registering as a file handler
 - TODO: Add more

-### Disadvantages
+### Disadvantages of installing with WinGet

-- Programs have to be installed (and configured) for every computer that you want to use.
+- Programs have to be installed (and configured) separately for every computer that you want to use.
+- Not all programs are available on WinGet (although lots are!)

 ## Guide